neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-1.md

 If a server or client receives a message type that is unexpected, according to the transitions described in this document, it must treat that as a protocol error.
 Protocol errors are fatal and should immediately transition the server state to `DEFUNCT`, closing any open connections.

+### Session

+Each connection to the server creates a new **session** that lives until that connection is closed.

+Each session is isolated and the server keep track of the current state, based on the requests and responses exchanged within that session.

+A session ends when the socket for that connection is closed.
+Typically, this will be closed by the client.

 ## Message Exchange